Connect with us

 Interlocking blocks minimise the use of sand and cement.
 PHOTO | FILE

-ABMT refers to construction processes, building materials and tools that are safe, cost-effective, innovative and environmentally friendly, and which are acceptable to the climatic and social-economic conditions of an area.
+ABMT refers to construction processes, building materials and tools that are safe, cost-effective, innovative and environmentally friendly, and which are acceptable to the climatic and socioeconomic conditions of an area.

-Considering that building materials account for about 60 per cent of the total construction costs, ABMT will be instrumental in lowering construction costs in Kenya, owing to the fact that the new technologies can reduce materials cost by up to 50 per cent.
+Considering that building materials account for about 60 per cent of the total construction costs, ABMT will be instrumental in lowering construction costs in Kenya, since the new technologies can reduce materials costs by up to 50 per cent.

-According to the Ministry of Lands and Housing, the low cost housing centres will be established in each constituency – in line with the Kenya Vision 2030 – to promote development of affordable housing and location-specific building materials.
+According to the Ministry of Lands and Housing, low-cost housing centres will be established in each constituency – in line with the Kenya Vision 2030 – to promote the development of affordable housing and location-specific building materials.

 The centres will be used to train developers on new technologies and to educate the communities on the benefits of ABMT.
 They will also provide technical assistance, hiring out of equipment to builders, quality control and maintenance among other services.